Sungrebe: Distribution and habitat

 Sungrebes are found in heavily vegetated, mostly freshwater wetland environments, from northeast Mexico south along the Gulf and Caribbean coasts through Panama, where they live throughout the Canal Zone and Darien, and then along the Pacific coast from Panama through central Ecuador.
 They are also found throughout the Orinoco and Amazon Watershed, the Pantanal, and the Brazilian Atlantic Rainforests.
 Aside from Trinidad and Tobago, they are not found in most Caribbean nations, and seem to have difficulty dispersing over long distances of saltwater.
 Though occasionally recorded at higher elevations, the sungrebe is usually associated with lowlands from sea level to around 500 meters.
 They are residents throughout their range; they do not seem to migrate.
+Based on the fossil record, sungrebes or a close relative appear to have ranged as far north as the southeastern United States during the Miocene, despite being only restricted to the Neotropics today.

 Sungrebes seem to be expanding the northern limit of their range in northeastern Mexico.
 They were historically found no farther north than central Veracruz, but by the 1940s had established populations throughout Veracruz and into San Luis Potosí.
-They are now expanding their range further north in Tamaulipas, and an individual was sighted on 13 November 2008 on the Marsh Loop at Bosque del Apache National Wildlife Refuge in New Mexico, USA, the first historical record of Sungrebes in the United States.
+They are now expanding their range further north in Tamaulipas, and an individual was sighted on 13 November 2008 on the Marsh Loop at Bosque del Apache National Wildlife Refuge in New Mexico, USA, the first historical record of sungrebes in the United States.